ubports/telegram-app/README.md

 ### How to run (DESKTOP VERSION only)

+1) Install Ubuntu.Contacts component

+    $ sudo apt-get install qtdeclarative5-ubuntu-contacts0.1

+2) (Optionally) to be able to send messages, run indicator-network-service e.g. `$ /usr/lib/x86_64-linux-gnu/indicator-network/indicator-network-service &`
+   or edit AccountSendMessage.qml as suggested in this README

-cd to the path holding the binary we have just build, e.g. `$ cd build_desktop/lib/x86_64-linux-gnu/bin/`
+3) cd to the path holding the binary we have just build, e.g. `$ cd build_desktop/lib/x86_64-linux-gnu/bin/`

     $ LD_LIBRARY_PATH=../../../:$LD_LIBRARY_PATH ./telegram